ionic-team/ionic-framework/packages/core/scripts/README.md

 The end-to-end testing scripts consist of the following modules:

-1. `e2e` - the script that npm uses to kick this stuff off
+1. `e2e` - the test controller and test utilities
-1. `e2e-test-runner` - the test controller and test utilities
+1. `run-e2e` - the script that npm uses to kick this stuff off
 1. `E2ETestPage` - a base class for end-to-end tests
 1. `Snapshot` - the snapshot tool, copied from the `index.js` file in the [Snapshot Repo](https://github.com/ionic-team/snapshot) (private)